We all know chickens go through a molt every year, but did you ever wonder “do ducks molt?”

 Our hen Henrietta, a Khaki Campbell is molting presently – and she looks quite a bit disheveled.
 Not sleek and bright like the younger ducks in her pen!

-Like chickens, ducks molt to replace old feathers with new growth, and they do it every summer.
+Like chicken molting, ducks molt to replace old feathers with new feather growth, and they do it every summer.
 So, expect it to be an annual event.

 How do ducks molt?

-Ducks molt different than chickens, and in the main summer molt, both duck hens and drakes will lose feathers.
+Ducks molt differently than chickens, and in the main summer molt, both duck hens and drakes will lose feathers.

 Chickens molt by losing them on their head, neck, and back, and then regrowing them in the same top-down pattern.